-While having two options instead of only one (or three options if we consider the combined use of the two tools to be a third option by itself) means awesome power and flexibility, it also could mean the potential for confusion over which option to use in different circumstances.
+While having two options instead of only one (or three options if we consider the combined use of the two tools to be a third option by itself) means awesome power and flexibility in configuration and reporting, it also could mean the potential for confusion over which option to use in different circumstances.
 Hopefully this article will make clear the differences and how to most sensibly use the tools.

 Deciding What to Use